aimable0/alu-back-end/api/README.md

 -urlib
 -rich
 -requests

-to extract and parse data from an API.
+These tools will help in extracting and parsing data from an API.